 In case you hadn't noticed, it's party conference season again.
-It's the seasonal event before the Autumn political session starts again.
+It's the seasonal event before the Autumn political session starts once more.
 This year we have already been treated to two examples of the conference leadership speech.
 One from the new LibDems leader, Vince Cable and the other from Jeremy Corbyn.

 Clearly we haven't reviewed a conference leadership speech from Vince Cable in the past.
 There again, we haven't actually reviewed any of his past speeches.
 That's our omission.
 But it's probably because of the sheer output of one of his predecessors.
 Because a Nick Clegg conference speech was typically good.